KDE/koko/README.md

 ## Packaging

-To build Koko, it is required to have a few files packaged with the application.
-These files are licensed under the CC-BY-SA-4.0.
+To build Koko, it is required to import a few files from outside this repository.
+These files are licensed under the CC-BY-4.0, were created and maintained by the GeoNames project.

 * http://download.geonames.org/export/dump/cities1000.zip
 * http://download.geonames.org/export/dump/admin1CodesASCII.txt
 * http://download.geonames.org/export/dump/admin2Codes.txt

-These files need to be copied to the `src` directory.
-CMake will take care of the rest.
+There is no need to copy these files to the Koko directory: CMake will take care of downloading (and extracting, when relevant) in the right place.